sassoftware/saspy/saspy/doc/source/install.rst

 In reverse order, the configuration definitions are Python dictionaries.
 Each dictionary has the settings for one connection method (STDIO, SSH, IOM, and so on) to a SAS session.
+These values are defined in the following sections.

 SAS_config_options has two options.
 The first option (lock_down) restricts (or allows) an end users' ability to override settings in the configuration definitions by passing them as parameters on the ``SASsession()``.
 Each of the keys in the configuration definition can be passed in at run time on the SASsession().
-If lock_down is set to True, any keys defined in the configuration definition cannot be specified in SASsession(), Keys that are not specified in the Config Def, can be specified at run time on the SASsession().
+If lock_down is set to True, any keys defined in the configuration definition cannot be overridden in SASsession(), Keys that are not specified in the Config Def, can be specified at run time on the SASsession().
 If set to False, any config def key can be specified on the SASsession().